udacityalumni/udacity-nanodegrees-resources/CONTRIBUTING.md

 # ✋ Contributing

-**We're so glad you're here! 🎉 Welcome to this project where you can find a list of resources for your Nanodegree and for your journey through the amazing field of Computer Science.**
+**We're so glad you're here! 🎉 Welcome to this project where you can find a list of resources for your journey through the amazing field of Computer Science after completing your Nanodegree.**

 We would like to thank you for contributing to this project.
 This is a project we will all build together 😃